Archibald Winskill: Second World War

 As flying over Europe was forbidden to those who had used a Resistance escape route for fear that if captured they would divulge the information, Winskill was posted to an air defence squadron in Scotland.
 On 6 April 1942, he formed No. 165 Squadron RAF and served as its officer commanding until August.
 He was promoted to war substantive flight lieutenant on 14 July 1942.
 He was then appointed officer commanding No. 222 Squadron RAF, and in November 1942, he was appointed officer commanding No. 232 Squadron RAF.
 The squadron was posted to North Africa in December 1942.
 There, they provided close air support for the First Army in Algeria and Tunisia as part of the Desert Air Force.
 On 18 January 1943, he was shot down off the Tunisian coast and bale out into the sea.
 He was rescued by Arabs and taken to the shore.
-From there, he made his way back to his squadron through German controlled positions.
+From there, he made his way back to his squadron through German-controlled positions.
 This made him one of the very few men who had evaded capture twice during World War II.
 In April 1943, he shot down a Junkers Ju 87 and shared in the destruction of a second one.
 He also destroyed two aircraft on the La Sebala Airfield.

-Winskill's tour ended in June 1943 and he returned to England.
-He then become an instructor at the Central Gunnery School based at RAF Catfoss.
-He was promoted to squadron leader on 21 June 1944.
-He was then appointed Commandant of the Fighting Wing of the school.
-He served in that post between September 1943 and December 1944.
-He then attended and graduated from the British Army's Staff College, Camberley.
-In June 1945, he was posted to the Air Ministry.
+Winskill's tour ended in June 1943, after which he returned to England.
+In September 1943, he became the Chief Instructor (Fighter Wing) at the Central Gunnery School, based at RAF Sutton Bridge, and some months later RAF Catfoss.
+He was then appointed as the Officer Commanding of the Pilot Gunnery Instructor Wing of the school, a post he served in between March 1944 and December 1944.
+On 21 June 1944, he was promoted to Squadron Leader.
+Subsequently, he attended and graduated from the British Army's Staff College, Camberley.
+In June 1945, he was posted to the Air Ministry, where he served as the Head of Admin Plans 3 in the Directorate of Administrative Plans.